Michaelangel007/apple2_fantavision_reloaded/README.md

 0DE9:8D         DFB CR
 0DEA:D4         ASC "To make a backup, you will need" 0E09:8D         DFB CR
-0E0A:           ASC "one blacnk disk."
+0E0A:           ASC "one blank disk."
 0E19:8D         DFB CR
 0E1A:8D         DFB CR
 0E1B:           ASC "You will need to swap disks a number of "